 For quite a while now the BSA was a big target of social justice warriors (SJWs) and media allies in their war on traditional values and boys/men.
 Over the last several years they scored key victories on getting policies allowing openly gay leaders and scouts and getting girls into boy scouts* (right now they’re only in cub scouts but the trajectory is clear).
 Just this last week, the BSA even changed it’s name, yanking “Boy” from their name – they’ll be “Scouts BSA”.
 This mirrors the changes to scouting in Canada where the program is a shell of it’s former self (it’s pretty much dead).

 The church was the dominant organization in Boy Scouts wielded great influence on national policy (they could block anything).
-During the above battles, folks waned the church and BSA that the social justice groups did not care about the welfare of the BSA nor compromise; “compromise” was simply a stepping stone on the path to the ultimate goal of destroying the organization for them.
+During the above battles, folks warned the church and BSA that the social justice groups did not care about the welfare of the BSA nor compromise; “compromise” was simply a stepping stone on the path to the ultimate goal of destroying the organization for them.
 The warnings went unheeded, the church/BSA “compromised” on core principles and here we are.

 In 2015**, David Burge did a good job of summing up SJW procedure: